Todoist vs TickTick vs Any.do: The Task Manager That Won't Turn You Into a Productivity Zombie (2025)

 Living with Todoist day-to-day feels like having a competent personal assistant who doesn't judge your chaotic life.
 The inbox feature captures random thoughts quickly, and the project system keeps work and personal tasks organized without being rigid.

 The natural language input continues to impress – "Every Monday remind me to do laundry" just works.
 Labels and filters help you find things when your brain is scattered, which happens more often than I'd like to admit.
+The voice input is particularly helpful on high-fatigue days when typing feels impossible.

 The balance between power and simplicity works well for most situations.
 Complex enough for work projects, simple enough for weekend errands.